 “Having said the above, I suggest that Town Planning authorities have to be more strict in ensuring that people adhere to building rules and regulations, henceforth, without sentiment,” he said.

-The financial expert stated that flooding had left a lot of multiplier effects on the cost of living in the country in terms of prices of food items, fuel, coal etc.
+The financial expert stated that flooding had had many multiplier effects on the cost of living in the country, including the prices of food items, fuel, coal, etc.

-Adepeju lamented on the rate at which people abuse the environment; the forests by the felling of trees without replacing them and excavation of land all over, including illegal mining will no doubt create more problems as you stated above.
+Adepeju lamented on the rate at which people abuse the environment; the forests by felling trees without replacing them and excavating land all over, including illegal mining will no doubt create more problems as you stated above.

 On the way forward, he stated that the appropriate agencies are doing well in giving forecasts and warnings.